 - One-click auto-saving and auto-filling.

 - Secure notes.

 1Password: Basic Features

-1Password’s desktop app is available for Windows, Mac, Linux, and Chrome OS, and it has mobile apps for Android and iOS (1Password is actually our top password manager for iOS).
+1Password’s desktop app is available for Windows, Mac, Linux, and Chrome OS, and it has mobile apps for Android and iOS.
 Its browser extensions can be added to Chrome, Firefox, Edge, Brave, and Safari, and it also has a web vault.

 1Password provides unlimited password storage on multiple devices for a single user with its paid plan for individuals.
 But unlike LastPass, 1Password doesn’t offer a free plan.